Thomas Courtade received his Ph.D. '12 from the UCLA Department of Electrical Engineering.

 Laura Waller received her Ph.D.
 '10, M.Eng.
 '05 and B.S. degrees in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology (MIT).

-Laura Waller joined the EECS faculty in 2012 as an Assistant Professor.
 Her research lab develops new methods for computational optical imaging, in which optical hardware and computational algorithms are designed simultaneously.
 Specifically, we focus on measuring and controlling higher-dimensional wave-field effects (such as phase, partial coherence or nonlinearity).
-She was a Postdoctoral Research Associate in Electrical Engineering and Lecturer of Physics at Princeton University from 2010-2012 and received B.S., M.Eng., and Ph.D. degrees in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology (MIT) in 2004, 2005, and 2010, respectively.
+She was a Postdoctoral Research Associate in Electrical Engineering and Lecturer of Physics at Princeton University from 2010-2012.

-Eric Paulos works at the interface between computing and the humanities, with research research and creative activities encompassing both human-computer interactions and New Media arts.
-He is is the Director of the Living Environments Lab and an Assistant Professor in the Berkeley Center for New Media (BCNM).
+Eric Paulos received his Ph.D. in EECS, UC Berkeley.
+He works at the interface between computing and the humanities, with research and creative activities encompassing both human-computer interactions and New Media arts.

 Prior to joining EECS, she had a postdoctoral research appointment at Cambridge University in 2001, and worked as an engineer and group leader for the startup company Plastic Logic Limited in the UK from 2001 to 2003.
 She joined the Palo Alto Research Center as a member of the research staff in 2003, and became the area manager for printed electronic devices there in 2008.